Hub-OS/Hub-OS/server/README.md

 #### Board

 - Tile Objects only
-- Visible in minimap
+- Visible in map

 #### Shop

 - Tile Objects only
-- Visible in minimap
+- Visible in map

 #### Arrow

 - Tiles only
-- Visible in minimap
+- Visible in map
 - Custom properties:

   - Direction: string